Avinash905/Cards_detector_using_tfod1/README.md

 * Nine
 * Ten

-Check out the web application at:

-If the above link doesn't work then follow the steps below to run this application on your local machine:
+Follow the steps below to run this application on your local machine:

 1. Create a python environment
    ```bash